jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/cloud9.rst

 After you sign in to the |AC9| console, use the console to create an |AC9| development environment.
 After you create the environment, |AC9| opens the IDE for that environment.

-See `Creating an Environment in AWS Cloud9 <https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment.html>`_ in the |AC9-ug| for details.
+See :AC9-ug: `Creating an Environment in AWS Cloud9 <create-environment>` in the |AC9-ug| for details.

 .. note::